Atharvakumkar/Personal-Portfolio/README.md

 ## Running Locally

-The site has no dependencies to install and no build process.
+There are no dependencies to install and no build process.
 Open any HTML file directly in a browser:

 ```bash
 # Clone the repository